Fioretti History, Family Crest & Coats of Arms

 Fioretti Settlers in United States in the 20th Century

 - Antonio Fioretti, aged 36, who landed in America from Pralboino, Italy, in 1907

 - Aniello Fioretti, aged 4, who landed in America from Portinico, Sicily, in 1913

-- Alberto Fioretti, aged 16, who emigrated to America from Napoli, Italy, in 1914
+- Alberto Fioretti, aged 16, who immigrated to America from Napoli, Italy, in 1914

-- Angela Fioretti, aged 18, who emigrated to the United States from Caserta, Italy, in 1916
+- Angela Fioretti, aged 18, who immigrated to the United States from Caserta, Italy, in 1916

-- Assunta Fioretti, aged 13, who emigrated to the United States from Roma, Italy, in 1919
+- Assunta Fioretti, aged 13, who immigrated to the United States from Roma, Italy, in 1919

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

 Contemporary Notables of the name Fioretti (post 1700)